 - Board of Advisors

-- You don’t need to be a subject matter expert to contribute to ITRC.
-Many teams need support with outreach, training development, regulatory insight, editing, and project coordination—skills that are valuable regardless of technical background.
-You can also join our meetings to learn, network, and find areas where your interests and skills align.
+- Do I need to be an expert in an environmental topic to join?
+No!
+While technical expertise is valuable, many teams need support with outreach, training development, regulatory insight, editing, and project coordination.
+You can also join to learn, network, and identify areas where your skills can contribute.

 Taylor Voelkel